 The mercurial Jarman resists pigeonholing at every turn; he is so much more than just a brilliant visual stylist — whether as painter or designer for ballet, opera, and film, or as an author whose works continue to advance not only in popularity but in critical esteem, or as a defiant gay rights and AIDS activist, or as one of the most adventurous gardeners (!) of the twentieth century, or as a proudly self-described “queer filmmaker” who created pictures as diverse as a lifelong series of autobiographical shorts on Super 8, several genre-defining music videos, and most importantly eleven feature films.
 Those intensely personal, yet universally resonant, features are wildly beautiful, socially probing, and deeply moving.

-Jarman's avant-garde style of filmmaking is visually rich, and often surprisingly entertaining.
-But it does present some aesthetic challenges.
-In discussing his 1987 film, The Last of England, Jarman offers a key to all of his pictures: "[it] works with image and sound, a language which is nearer to poetry than prose.
-It tells its story quite happily in silent images, in contrast to a word-bound cinema."
-Of course, Jarman is also a master of evocative sound and music, from Brian Eno's atmospheric scores on Sebastiane and Jubilee to Simon Fisher Turner's on most of his later films.
+Jarman’s avant-garde style of filmmaking is visually rich, and for all of its aesthetic and philosophical challenges, entertaining.
+In discussing his 1987 film, The Last of England, Jarman offers a key to all of his pictures: “[it] works with image and sound, a language which is nearer to poetry than prose.
+It tells its story quite happily in silent images, in contrast to a word-bound cinema.”
+Of course, Jarman is also a master of evocative sound and music, from Brian Eno’s atmospheric scores on Sebastiane and Jubilee to Simon Fisher Turner’s on most of his later films.